magomimmo/modern-cljs/doc/tutorial-16.md

 > smart trick.

-Accordingly to the above choice, we had to modify the leiningen `:test-paths` option with the `["target/test/clj"]` value in such a way that the `lein test` command used to run the CLJ unit tests knows where to find the generated files.
+Accordingly to the above choice, we had to modify the leiningen `:test-paths` option with the `["target/test/clj" "target/test/cljs]` value in such a way that the `lein test` command used to run the CLJ unit tests knows where to find the generated files and to respect the fact that `cljsbuild` does not add back CLJS pathnames to the Leiningen `classpath` (cf. ATTENTION NOTE in
+[Tutorial 1 - The Basics][22].

 *Mutatis mutandis*, we had to update the `:source-paths` option for each `cljsbuild` unit testing build by including the